ljufa/rsplayer/README.md

 ### Detailed documentation -> https://ljufa.github.io/rsplayer/
-# RSPlayer - Diy-friendly Music Player for Raspberry PI (or any other arm64 Linux computer).
+# RSPlayer - Diy-friendly Music Player for Raspberry PI (or any other arm Linux computer).
 ### Currently it works with *Spotify* and *Music Player Daemon* as backend players and provides a unique UI experience.
 ### Optionally you can connect the following input/output hardware to the GPIO header:
 - #### *DAC board* for hardware volume control and other DAC settings like the sound quality and digital filter